ozgunyargi/OllamaStructured/README.md

 ## Prerequisites
 - Python&nbsp;3.12 or later (as defined in `pyproject.toml`)
 - The [uv](https://github.com/astral-sh/uv) Python packaging tool
-- An Ollama Cloud API key with access to the `gpt-oss:20b-cloud` model (or any other model you plan to target)
+- An Ollama Cloud API key.

 ## Environment configuration
 1. Create a `.env` file in the repository root and add the credentials the code